pjtunstall/filler/README.md

 ## Context

-This project is an implementation of the [01Edu version](https://github.com/01-edu/public/tree/master/subjects/filler) of an exercise called filler.

-The challenge is to create a bot (program) that can defeat another bot at a game played on a rectangular board.
+This project is my response to an 01Edu exercise called [filler](https://github.com/01-edu/public/tree/master/subjects/filler).
+The challenge is to create a bot (program) that can defeat another bot at a certain game.

+## Rules

 We're given several executable files: a so-called "game engine" and four opponents.
 When run, the game engine will launch the two bots specified by command-line arguments.
-It will send random shapes (like generalized Tetris shapes) to each bot in turn along with the current state of play.
-The bot must place this shape on the board in such a way that precisely one cell (character) of the new shape overlaps with one of the shapes it placed previously, thus increasing its territory.
-It mustn't overlap any cell of the opponents territory.
+It will send random shapes (generalized Tetris shapes) to each bot in turn along with the current state of play.

-Points are awarded for every shape placed.
-The instructions don't say whether shapes are worth equal points.

-A small technicality, which I'll just mention here to clarify the terminology, is that the shape that a bot receives is actually sent embedded in a rectangle as in the following examples.
-The surrounding rectangle is referred to as a piece.
+The shape that a bot receives is sent embedded in a rectangle, referred to as a piece.
 The instructions offer the following examples of pieces.[^1]

 ```
 Piece 2 2: